-API Documentation and Observability
+API Monitoring and Documentation

 Gone are the days of just writing or following API documentation and calling it a wrap.
-If your API connectivity is of any importance to you, then you have to make API observability an integral part of your API framework.
+If your API connectivity is of any importance to you, then you have to make API monitoring and observability an integral part of your API framework.

-Nowadays, API documentation and observability go hand-in-hand.
+Nowadays, API documentation and monitoring go hand-in-hand.

-Observability plays a crucial role in API documentation as it helps developers understand API behavior and how it can be used in different scenarios.
+Monitoring and observability play a crucial role in API documentation as it helps developers understand API behavior and how it can be used in different scenarios.
 Observability provides visibility into the API’s performance, errors, and usage patterns.
 This helps developers and enterprises quickly diagnose and resolve issues, leading to improved overall API reliability and user satisfaction.

-In API documentation, observability can be achieved through detailed descriptions of the API’s endpoints, request and response structures, error codes, and response times.
+In API documentation, monitoring and observability can be achieved through detailed descriptions of the API’s endpoints, request and response structures, error codes, and response times.
 Additionally, monitoring and logging tools can be used to track the API’s performance, availability, and usage patterns in real time.

 According to a Salt API security survey, 94% of responders indicated that they had experienced API security problems.

 In addition to API security, API monitoring and observability can serve as your API performance management agent, verifying that your payloads are returning the correct data and notifying you of any changes.
 It can also provide you with real-time analytics concerning user behavior.

 An efficient API monitoring and observability tool will help you build and maintain your APIs with less downtimes, spotting broken/slow API endpoints, missing/incorrect data, etc., before your customers.
 This helps you secure brand patronage and customer loyalty.